 Are you one of the thousands of Australasian companies harnessing the power of MYOB Exo (formally known as Exonet) to manage your day-to-day business and accounting processes?
 If so, then this web development project will be of interest to you…

 We’re working with an Auckland-based company, a well-known brand in their industry who is a strong performer in the local market, and who is also selling their products to an eager, global market.

 The goal is to automate customer orders from an easy to use online portal and plugged straight into Exo.

-Self-described as large-ish cottage industry, our client produces high-end products for the sport and recreation sector.
+Self-described as large-ish cottage industry, Black Magic Tackle produces high-end products for the sport and recreation sector.
 Some flagship elements in their range are hand-made in their factory, and in the busy season work assembling components is also farmed out to homes around the city in order to meet demand.

 They are one of New Zealand’s success stories trading on an international stage.
 With raw materials as well as finished products sourced from as far abroad as Africa and Japan, the company is going from strength to strength both here and overseas.
 Committed to driving the business forward, this client has teamed up with Hart Design to produce a new web design to replace their out-dated look.
 And most importantly create an online ordering website, where their customer base and product range is integrated from MYOB Exo into WordPress.